-While you’re taking care of this new being, and trying to also get in a shower and keep up your dental hygiene, it may have crossed your mind that you may want to reconnect with your partner physically.
+While you’re taking care of this new being, and trying to also get in a shower and keep up your dental hygiene, it may have crossed your mind that you may want to reconnect with your partner physically by embarking on having postpartum sex.
 If you feel ready for that, keep reading.
 (If not, bookmark this article, and take a nap.)
-Here are some ways that you can get that inner fire lit again.
+Here are some ways that you can get that inner fire lit again during the postpartum period.

 1. Be honest with yourself about how you feel

 Do some inward reflection for yourself.
 Chances are you probably won’t feel like you want to get intimate with anyone if you’re feeling stressed, sad, tired, or overwhelmed.
 Know that there doesn’t need to be a timeline on how soon you get back to anything in your life, and you can give yourself as much time and space as you need to feel and work through this important life transition.

 There can be all kinds of different things with your body post-birth: looser skin, a C-section scar, engorged boobs, and any level of general dampness.
 Stay connected to your body through physical touch, and be sweet with yourself as you are in the healing stage of postpartum life.